The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

-\end{lemma} As a direct consequence of this result, if the samples are such that $\mathcal{I}(H;\mathbf{X}_1^U)=o(\log M)$, then any algorithm fails to correctly identify {\it almost all} of the possible underlying models.
-Though this is a weak bound, equation \ref{eq:fano} turns out to be sufficient to study sample complexity scaling in the cases we consider.
-In Appendix \ref{app:misc}, we consider stronger versions, as well as more general criterion for approximate model selection (i.e., with distortion).
+As a direct consequence of this result, if the samples are such that $\mathcal{I}(H;\mathbf{X}_1^U)=o(\log M)$, then any algorithm fails to correctly identify \emph{almost all} of the possible underlying models.
+Though this is a weak bound, equation \ref{eq:fano} turns out to be sufficient to study sample-complexity scaling in the cases we consider.
+In Appendix \ref{app:misc}, we consider stronger versions of the above lemma, as well as more general criterion for approximate model selection (e.g., allowing for distortion).